jaredkrinke/log/content/posts/static-site-generators/comparison.md

 Similar to Gulp, I think I'd probably end up frustrated with an endless graph of plugins that interact in bizarre ways, but I *might* be willing to give Metalsmith a try if I find too many gaps in the other generators I've liked so far.

 **Update**: I ended up [fully integrating Metalsmith into my site](metalsmith.md) (including [syntax highlighting](metalsmith-syntax-highlighting.md)) because I liked the modular architecture and simple plugins met most of my needs.
-Eventually, however, I [abandoned Metalsmith due to huge, overlapping dependencies](metalsmith-downsides.md) and [built md2blog](md2blog-design.md) instead.
+Eventually, however, I [abandoned Metalsmith due to numerous, overlapping dependencies](metalsmith-downsides.md) and [built md2blog](md2blog-design.md) instead.

 ## Zola
-Zola is written in Rust, a language which I'm tired of hearing about (similar to Python), but which I actually think I might one day use (unlike Python).
+Zola is written in Rust.
 A fast, native binary with no dependencies is certainly a strong start for Zola.

 Annoyingly (from a portability aspect), Zola wants me to use `+++` to demarcate front matter in [TOML](https://toml.io/en/) (definitely not my preferred metadata language), but "YAML front matter is also supported to ease porting legacy content" -- hopefully that support doesn't disappear someday!